 - I get a lot of nutrition advice from different sources.
 How do I know it is credible?

-Check out information from our RDN on Proactive Eating and our FAQ's to learn more.
+Check out information from our RDN on Proactive Eating, our FAQ's, and this awesome cookbook from Leanne Brown to learn more about eating and nutrition.
 If you have a question for us or would simply like to learn more about healthy eating, we can help.
 We provide individual consults with students on a variety of topics related to healthy eating, weight management, sports nutrition, vegetarianism, food allergies, high cholesterol, hypertension, diabetes, polycystic ovarian syndrome (PCOS), gastrointestinal issues and more.
 To make an appointment with the RDN, please call Student Health at (804) 828-8828.
 We also provide programs on healthy eating or nutrition to student groups and classes upon request.

 Check out the resources below for more information on healthy eating and nutrition:

 - Healthy Eating